geerlingguy/solr-container/README.md

           - ./cores:/var/solr/cores:rw

 You can also mount volumes from a data container or elsewhere; the key is you will be able to both provide custom Solr configuration (`schema.xml`, `solrconfig.xml`, etc.), and also have a persistent `data` directory that lives outside the container.

+### Apache Solr 3.x

+There are a number of differences to keep in mind if using Apache Solr 3.x:

+  - Apache Solr 3.x doesn't support `core.properties` or core autodiscovery, so if you want to use a custom Solr core configuration, you should mount a volume into `/opt/solr/example/solr` with your Solr core configuration.
+  - At this time, multicore isn't officially supported under 3.x in this Docker container.
+  - Apache Solr 3.x doesn't run in the foreground in the same way as 4+.
+You have to use the `command` `java -jar start.jar` inside the directory `/opt/solr/example` to start Solr in the foreground.

 ## Management with Ansible Container